 satisfy all Math and Science requirements for the Advanced Studies Diploma with a "B" average or better in all course work satisfy all requirements for a Career and Technical Education concentration.
-A concentration is a coherent sequence of two or more state-approved CTE courses
+A concentration is a coherent sequence of two or more state-approved CTE courses pass one of the following: a Board of Education CTE STEM-H credential examination, or an examination approved by the Board that confers a college-level credit in a STEM field.

-· successfully complete a 50 hour or more work-based learning opportunity in a STEM area
+• successfully complete a 50 hour or more work-based learning opportunity in a STEM area